SCOPE OF THIS CHAPTER

 There may be exceptions to parent or carer involvement in cases of Sexual Abuse or forced marriage, or in situations where there may be domestic abuse or violence where the plan for the assessment must consider the safety of an adult as well as that of the child.
 See also Peterborough Safeguarding Children Board Procedures: Domestic Violence for further information.

 4. Contribution of Agencies Involved with the Child and Family

 All agencies and professionals involved with the child, and / or family, have a duty to collaborate and share information to safeguard and promote the welfare of the child.
 All agencies and professionals involved with the child also have a responsibility to contribute to the assessment process.
 This might take the form of providing written or verbal information in a timely manner and direct or joint work.

-Differences of opinion between professionals should be resolved speedily but where this is not possible, the Peterborough Safeguarding Children Board’s Resolving Professional Differences (Escalation) Policy should be implemented.
+Differences of opinion between professionals should be resolved speedily but where this is not possible, the Peterborough Safeguarding Children Board Escalation Procedure should be implemented (see Resolving Professional Differences (Escalation) Policy).

 It is possible that professionals have different experiences of the child and family and an understanding these differences will actively contribute to the understanding of the child / family’s situation.

 The professionals should be involved from the outset and through the agreed, planned regular review process.